 Crook moved out on the 16th, reinforced by about 250 of these Crow and Shoshone scouts.
 Crook had lingered for them to arrive because he had great success in Arizona utilizing Indian scouts.
 It was the largest force yet put in the field during the Indian Wars.

 The advance started inauspiciously for Finerty, as he nearly blew his own foot off when his pistol accidental discharged while it was in the holster.
 He escaped unscathed but would be teased about it by the troopers for the rest of the campaign, a sign of affection among soldiers.
-Soon enough he would have other bullets headed his way with bad intent.
+Soon enough he would have other bullets headed his way.

 On that first day headed north, they encountered a huge buffalo herd.
 The Crow and Shoshone scouts could not be restrained from riding into it and killing hundreds of them.
 This surely ended any chance they had to surprise the Sioux.
 Crook was afraid it would cause them to run.
 He would soon find they were not planning to run.
 As they lay down to sleep that night, Captain Sutorius, commander of Co.
 E, told Finerty, “We will have a fight tomorrow, mark my words — I feel it in the air.”